top of page

 MY NAME

 My full name is Conrad Pascal Buranicz.
 I like telling people that my middle name comes from the programming language, but its actually from the Saint.
-My parents are both immagrants from Poland, and thats where my last name comes from.
+My parents are both immigrants from Poland, and thats where my last name comes from.

 For my professional career, most people call me Conrad.
 Thats what it says on my nametag, and I never try too hard to make Conn stick.
 So, professionally I guess I go by Conrad, but my friends call me Conn!